SEO & Digital Marketing / Advertising FAQs

 Low-cost or introductory sites like those from Wix, GoDaddy, Web.com, and others offer the least amount of options for deep SEO - so results for these types of sites are different than ones made with a higher grade platform, like those noted above.

-TIP: If your website is on WordPress, check out our favorite list of plugins HERE - we've done the hard work for you.
+TIP: If your website is on WordPress, check out our fave Wordpress plugins HERE

-Q: I had my website Professionally built, isn’t it Already Optimized?
+Q: I had my website Professionally built, isn’t it Already Search Engine Optimized?

 A: Maybe - maybe not.
-With an average of 2,500 changes to just the Google Search Algorithm every year, SEO has become very specialized.
+With an average of 2,500+ changes to just the Google’s Search Algorithm every year, SEO has become very specialized.
 That said, many website firms do apply some degree of SEO to their work, and maybe that’s all your site needs.
-But if you had your site professionally built and you are still looking for more leads - you might benefit from a more advanced action plan.
+But if you had your site professionally built and you are not seeing the inbound leads you expect - you might benefit from a more advanced action plan.
+Give us a ring.

 Q: What’s the Difference Between Technical and Organic SEO - do i need both?